DOAJ/doaj/static_content/_site/about/content/faq.md

 ## Accessibility

-If you disable all Javascript, searching DOAJ won't work properly because some of the code that is required is served by Google's Javascript library hosting.
-Once disabled, search fails.
+Please be aware that if you disable all Javascript, searching DOAJ won't work properly.
+This is because some of the code that is required is served by Google's Javascript library.
+Once this is disabled, DOAJ search will fail.

 If you can select which components can be switched off, then you can continue to use DOAJ.

 Another Javascript component is [Bootstrap](https://getbootstrap.com/) which is the framework used to build the DOAJ website.
-This contains some Javascript for some of its features.
+This contains Javascript for some of its features.

 ---